 1.18 Subcontracting.
 It is not the intent of the Employer to subcontract work (whether on or off University premises) which is regularly and customarily performed by employees of the bargaining unit to sources outside the University when qualified employees in the bargaining unit, and necessary equipment, are available to do the work.

-The stewards, during their working hours, without loss of time or pay, may in their own district, in accordance with the terms of this Section and the terms of the grievance procedure, investigate and present employee grievances to the Employer, upon having received permission from their supervisor to do so.
+The stewards, during their working hours, without loss of time or pay, may in their own district, in accordance with the terms of this Section and the terms of the grievance procedure, investigate and present employee concerns to the Employer, upon having received permission from their supervisor to do so.
 The supervisor will grant permission and provide sufficient time to the stewards to leave their work for these purposes subject to necessary emergency exceptions.
-The privilege of stewards leaving their work during working hours without loss of time or pay is subject to the understanding that the time will be devoted to the proper handling of member concerns and union issues, that the release is not detrimental to the department and will not be abused; and stewards will perform their regularly assigned work at all times, except when necessary to leave their work to handle grievances as provided herein.
-Any alleged abuse by either party will be a proper subject for a Special Conference.
+The privilege of stewards leaving their work during working hours without loss of time or pay is subject to the understanding that the time will be devoted to the proper handling of member concerns and union issues, that the release is not detrimental to the department and will not be abused; and stewards will perform their regularly assigned work at all times, except when necessary to leave their work to handle concerns and/or grievances as provided herein.
+Any alleged abuse by either party will be a subject for a Special Conference.
 The President of the Union shall be given released time with pay for participation in the meetings between the Employer and the Union as specified in the grievance procedure.

 2.2 Bargaining Committee.
 There will be a bargaining committee of five (5) members who shall be non-probationary employees.
 The committee shall be elected in a manner determined by the Union.
 The Employer shall also recognize alternate members of the committee as fully participating members.